s-victor/TinyPedal/docs/customization.md

 Show flickering effects when RPM is above critical range and gear is lower than max gear.

     neutral_warning_speed_threshold, neutral_warning_time_threshold
 Set speed/time threshold value for neutral gear color warning, which activates color warning when speed & time-in-neutral is higher than threshold.
-Speed unit in meters per second, default value is `28`.
-Time unit in seconds, default value is `0.3` seconds.
+Speed unit in meters per second, Default is `28`.
+Time unit in seconds, Default is `0.3` seconds.

 ## Heading